-If we believe the interference might be due to 4G at 800 MHz and you are responsible for your own TV aerial, we can arrange for an at800 engineer to visit your home, at our expense.
+If we believe the interference might be due to 4G at 800 MHz and you are responsible for your own TV aerial, we can send you a filter to fit yourself, free of charge.
+Full instructions are included and we can provide further advice online and by phone.
+In most instances, fitting the filter will resolve any interference from 4G at 800 MHz.
+It if does not resolve the interference and, if you are eligible, we may be able to arrange for an at800 engineer to visit your home, at no cost.
 The engineer will test whether 4G at 800 MHz is the cause of any disruption; and if it is, fit an at800-approved filter to your TV system.
 This blocks 4G mobile signals and enables you to continue receiving and watching Freeview as normal.
-Alternatively, if you prefer, we can send you a filter to fit yourself, free of charge.
-Full instructions are included and we can provide further advice online and by phone.
+Alternatively, if you prefer, we can

 If the at800 engineer visits your home but establishes that the interference to Freeview is not due to 4G at 800 MHz, the engineer can provide advice on how to retune your TV or fix other common causes of interference.
 The engineer will also fit an at800-approved filter to prevent any disruption if new 4G at 800 MHz masts are activated in your area in the future.

 - I am missing some Freeview channels.
 Is this caused by 4G?

 - How will I know if my TV is affected?

 - What should I do if I think my TV is being affected?

 - How do I arrange for an at800 engineer to visit?